 The Mahmoudi Scholarship for Justice

-The Mahmoudi Scholarship seeks talent irrespective of background in order to assist young scholars to advance justice as a means to build a global community based on unity and oneness.
+The Mahmoudi Scholarship welcomes African or Asian youth from diverse backgrounds in order to encourage young scholars to advance justice as a means to building a global community based on unity and oneness of humanity.

-The annual scholarship celebrates 15-18-year-olds who demonstrate academic excellence coupled with an exceptional approach to research and education projects that advance access to justice on community level.
-This may include a research paper or community project findings on the application of social justice issues to decreasing racial, economic or gender inequality, or increasing access to education, work, health, shelter or food.
+The annual scholarship celebrates 15-18-year-olds who demonstrate academic excellence coupled with an exceptional approach to access to justice on community level.
+This may include a research paper or community service project findings on the application of social justice issues to decreasing racial, economic or gender inequality, or increasing access to socioeconomic rights to education, work, health, shelter or food.

-This scholarship offers one full term’s tuition and accommodation fees at selected secondary schools in Asia and Africa according to scholarship budget criteria.
-Interested candidates must submit an application for the annual scholarship by 21 August.
-Following review by an independent committee, the results will be publicly announced on 27 December each year.
+This scholarship offers US$ 350 towards tuition and accommodation fees at secondary schools in Asia or Africa.
+Interested candidates must submit an application between 21 August and 21 November each year.
+Following review by an independent committee, the results are publicly announced on 27 December each year.